slin30/wzMisc/README.md

 `devtools::install_github("slin30/wzMisc")`

-Some functions in this package depend on data.table.
+Some functions in this package depend on data.table (>= 1.10.0).
 Please refer to the extensive wiki for additional information:
-Some functions in this package depend on data.table (>=1.10.0):

 [data.table installation](https://github.com/Rdatatable/data.table/wiki)